LoganD/quote_middleware/README.md

 | 1      | second element of randomized range |
 | 2      | third element of randomized range  |
 ```
-The problem is that a a set contains no inherent order so you'd have to maintain an index number count for look ups so that you can access a consecutively ordered key that maps to pre-randomized values to maintain 0(1) look ups without missing on lookup, which is also possible with my previous array implementation, thus you don't actually gain anything by using a set.
+The problem is that a set contains no inherent order so you'd have to maintain an index number count for lookups so that you can access a consecutively ordered key that maps to pre-randomized values to maintain 0(1) lookups without missing on lookup, which is also possible with my previous array implementation, thus you don't actually gain anything by using a set.

 ##### Step 3
-My solution was to switch to queue, because it has continual 0(1) access to the next element without maintaining and outside index because it has an inherent order.
+My solution was to switch to a queue because it has continual 0(1) access to the next element without maintaining an outside index because it has an inherent order.
 A stack would also work since our solution is indifferent to LIFO vs FIFO.

 ##### Final Solution
 By offloading the expensive computation (the creation of a randomized list of indexes) to a singular call when there is no list to reference, it makes the quote return 0(1) by using a Queue to pop off the top value.